jhrcook/KrasG13SyntheticLethal/README.md

 ![](images/overlap_alex/dep_DepDegBridgeKrasfocus_ppi_plot.png)

-However, if I only use the differentially expressed genes from the G12D vs G13D comparison, no subnetwork can be built - none of the nodes are connected by bridging nodes like was seen with the genes from the dependency analysis.
-Some of the genes do fall within the subnetwork extracted from the dependency analysis.
-The plot below shows the PPI subnetwork comprised of the genes with G13D dependencies (triangle), those found to be differentially expressed between *KRAS* G12D and G13D (squares), and any "bridge" node that is connected to at least 3 of those genes (grey circles).
+**However, if I only use the differentially expressed genes from the G12D vs G13D comparison, no subnetwork can be built - none of the nodes are connected by bridging nodes like was seen with the genes from the dependency analysis.** Some of the genes do fall within the subnetwork extracted from the dependency analysis.
+The plot below shows the PPI subnetwork comprised of the genes with G13D dependencies (triangle), those found to be differentially expressed between *KRAS* G12D and G13D (squares), and any "bridge" node that is connected to at least 3 of those genes (gray circles).

+The coloration is decided by the log-fold change in the DGE analysis or the *KRAS* G13D coefficient in the dependency analysis.
+Both values were scaled from -1 to 1 across all genes in the subnetwork.
+A negative log-fold change or coefficient is in blue and a positive log-fold change or coefficient is in red.

 ![](images/overlap_alex/depdeg_color_ppi_plot.png)